-Fascinated by large machinery and heavy equipment?
-There's never been a better time to build a career in this growing sector.
+Interested in repairing large machinery and heavy equipment?
+Do you want to be a Heavy Duty Mechanic?
+There's never been a better time to build a career in this growing sector

-Throughout your Heavy Equipment Techniques program, you will study the overhaul, maintenance and repair of heavy equipment.
-Upon completion, you will have a comprehensive background in mechanical studies, preventative maintenance, safe shop practices, and equipment management systems.
+Throughout your Heavy Equipment Techniques program, you will study the Theory of Operation, overhaul, maintenance and repair of heavy equipment.
+Upon successful completion, you will have a comprehensive background in mechanical studies, preventative maintenance, safe shop practices, and equipment management systems.

 Studying Heavy Equipment skills at Fleming College pays off in several ways:

-The Toromont CAT THINK BIG Scholarship is available to students who are currently employed by or who have previously been employed by Toromont CAT as a high school co-op in a skilled trade, and who plan to enroll in this program.
-Please check out your eligibility and application details at the Toromont CAT website.
-A bursary is also available from Premier Peterbilt (value $1000).
-Check the Bursaries and Scholarships page on the college website.
+The Toromont CAT THINK BIG Scholarship is available to students who are currently employed by, or who have previously been employed by Toromont CAT as a high school co-op in a skilled trade, and who plan to enrol in this program.
+Check out your eligibility and application details at the Toromont CAT website.

 There are several opportunities for graduates, particularly for women considering a non-traditional trade.
-Whether you want to work close to home, or want to try out a new locale and culture, there are many jobs, and the starting wage is about $16.00 per hour.
-A good technician can make a living in the high $50,000.00 to low $60,000.00 range per year, and with overtime, significantly more.
-The jobs are to be found in repairing earth moving, aggregate extraction, forest harvesting, materials handling, transportation, and mining equipment.
+Whether you want to work close to home, or want to try out a new locale and culture, there are many jobs, and the starting wage is about $20.00 per hour.
+A good licensed technician can make a living in the range of $70,000.00 to $90,000.00 per year, and with overtime, significantly more.
+The jobs are to be found in repairing earth moving, aggregate extraction, forest harvesting, materials handling, transportation, agriculture, and mining equipment.
 With experience, you may become a:

-Besides hands-on jobs involving the repair of equipment, there are other career opportunities - such as positions in product support, sales, or parts.
+Besides hands-on jobs that involve the repair of equipment, there are other career opportunities - such as positions in product support, sales, or parts.